ICE works with people and organisations all over the world, across a diverse range of sectors. See the ICE World Map here.

 Customer insights into enterprise and entrepreneurship

-Find out below how a selection of organisations can benefit from consulting ICE, and read case studies here.
+Find out below how a selection of organisations can benefit from consulting ICE, and read our case studies here.

 Government policies geared to improving society and the economy can only have a genuine impact if they address the real barriers being faced.
 By consulting ICE, Government organisations can gain knowledge of best practice in enterprise policy and support from across the world, and genuinely understand the needs and priorities of the small business sector.